A Weekend in Belgrade

 Belgrade Fortress

-The tour continued through Kalemegdan Park to the Belgrade Fortress, which provided fantastic views of the city as well as the Sava and Danube Rivers.
-The end of the tour was at St. Michael’s Cathedral.
+The tour continued through Kalemegdan Park to the Belgrade Fortress, which provided fantastic views of the city and the Sava and Danube Rivers.
+It ended at St. Michael’s Cathedral.

-The guide was excellent and knew his facts but he could have done a better job of placing himself and the group in the sun and out of the wind, instead of standing in the shade.
-Most people were freezing and at times he rambled on for too long.
+The guide was excellent and knew his facts, but he could have done a better job of positioning himself and the group in the sun and out of the wind instead of standing in the shade.
+Most people were freezing, and at times, he rambled on for too long.

 The tour took three hours and could probably have been done in two hours.
 Sorry to sound critical, but we have done quite a few of these by now and have many tours to compare with.